-There are two types of sunscreens: Chemical and physical.
+There are two types of sunscreens: chemical and physical (mineral).

-Chemical sunscreen ingredients offer the best protection, especially against cancer- and age-causing UVA rays they offer more coverage against UVA and UVB rays than physical sunscreens.
+Chemical sunscreen ingredients offer the best protection, especially against cancer-causing and ageing UVA rays.
+They offer more coverage against UVA and UVB rays than physical sunscreens.
 Avobenzone, for example, protects against the full spectrum UVA rays.
 Although chemical sunscreens can cause free radicals which can make your skin age, so always layer an antioxidant underneath your sunscreen.

 Chemical sunscreens contain UV filtering ingredients that take time to be absorbed by the skin - hence people using the 20 minute rule before sun exposure.
 Chemical filters also tend to be more irritating to the skin and can cause allergies, either when applied or when exposed to the sun.
 But some sunscreens now use Mexoryl since it has less chance of irritation.
 They also apply well into the skin and are often colourless & odourless.